qas-lab/LaneyREU/README.md

 #### Laney_REU_2024_draft6_similarity_val_change1: tested different threshold values for cosine similarity to classify them as duplicate or not duplicate
 #### Laney_REU_2024_draft8_top_k: created a function to output k number of similar bugs rather than bugs above a certain similarity threshold
 #### Laney_REU_2024_draft9: performed recall and precision on the top k similar bugs
+#### binary_classfication test MLP, BERT and Native Bayes for determining if a bug is a duplicate or not